ShifatHasanGNS/Simple_Computer_25Bit/README.md

 # Simple_Computer_25Bit

-It's a **Simple Computer** that can load a program to perform several mathematical and logical operations.
-And, it's one of my **Academic Projects**.
+It's a `Simple Computer` that can load a program to perform several mathematical and logical operations.
+And, it's one of my `Academic Projects`.

 ## Please Pay Attention

-- Please use 'Logisim Evolution' to Open the Circuit File.
+- Use `Logisim Evolution` to Open the Circuit File.

-- I have made a Translator to translate my program to the Machine Code that my Computer can work with
+- Use `translator.py` to translate program, if needed.
+(I have made a Translator to translate my program to the Machine Code that my Computer can work with)

-- Use 'translator.py' to translate program, if needed.

 - To Translate / Compile:
+  - ```bash
-  - python translator.py <source_file> <output_file>
+    python translator.py <source_file> <output_file>
+    ```

 ---